Traditional Arts Program for Students (TAPS) Grants

 About

-TAPS provides community organizations (arts councils, schools, community centers) with funding for after-school programs that connect North Carolina students with local traditional artists.
+TAPS provides community organizations (arts councils, schools, community centers, etc.) with funding for after-school programs that connect North Carolina students with local traditional artists.
 Students receive instruction in an art form that has deep cultural roots in their community, taught by experts utilizing traditional instructional techniques.
-Local county arts councils have often taken the lead in sponsoring TAPS programs.
+Local county arts councils have often taken the lead in sponsoring TAPS programs, but any organization that meets the overall NCAC funding eligibility guidelines may be considered as a TAPS sponsor organization.

 North Carolina communities have always fostered shared artistic traditions.
 Indigenous arts such as carving, basket making and storytelling have characterized N.C.
-Indian communities for thousands of years.
-Five hundred years of immigration has introduced numerous traditional arts that distinguish communities of European, African and Asian descent.
-New traditional arts develop as communities interact and adapt to each other.
+American Indian communities for thousands of years.
+Five hundred years of migration and immigration have introduced numerous traditional arts that distinguish North Carolina’s many cultural communities.
+New traditional arts develop as those communities interact and adapt to each other.
 The N.C.
 Arts Council supports the continued performance, transmission and appreciation of traditional arts throughout the state.

-TAPS programs in mountain counties often call themselves JAM (Junior Appalachian Musicians).
-JAM programs offer weekly instruction in banjo, fiddle, guitar and mandolin taught by regional traditional musicians.
-Each program serves from 20 to 60 students.
+Many music-based TAPS programs in mountain counties are also part of the JAM (Junior Appalachian Musicians) network.
+JAM programs offer weekly instruction in banjo, fiddle, guitar, mandolin, dulcimer, voice, and dance taught by regional traditional musicians.
 JAM students frequently perform at community venues and are often invited to compete at fiddlers’ conventions.
 JAM programs are affiliates of JAMKids.org.

 All TAPS programs must meet basic requirements.
 Each program is expected to set yearly goals in the areas of program development, evaluation, local support, community connections, professional development and public communication.

 Successful TAPS programs take place in communities that identify strong local arts traditions.
-Community organizations must receive an invitation to submit an application for a TAPS program.
+Host organizations should commit to offering their TAPS programs annually and sustainably.
+Due to the longstanding nature of successful TAPS programs, community organizations must receive an invitation to submit an application for TAPS funding.
 Interested organizations should contact Folklife Program Director Zoe van Buren.

-Arts Council grant funds support qualified TAPS instructors and can be used for supplies such as musical instruments and art materials.
-Grant funds may contribute to transportation costs, entrance fees and administration.
-TAPS grants must be matched dollar for dollar.
+Arts Council grant funds support qualified TAPS instructors and can also be used for supplies such as musical instruments and art materials.
+Grant funds may contribute to transportation costs, entrance fees, and administration.
+TAPS grants must be matched at 50%.
+Matching requirements are waived for programs in Tier 1 counties.

 TAPS Program Requirements